Chapter 12: The Interrogation

 “I know.”

 She shifted her weight against the bookshelf.
-Her arms were still crossed, her jaw still set, the twelve feet of hardwood still between them.
+Her arms were still crossed, the twelve feet of hardwood still between them.
 She was aware that her posture was a diagnostic in itself — that if she were watching a recording of this room she would note the distance, the guarded stance, the arms crossed over the sternum like body armor.

 She would also note the man on the floor with his hands open.
 The absence of defensiveness.
 He answered each question directly, without elaboration, without the careful construction of narrative that she’d learned to hear in the voices of men who were building a version of themselves for her consumption.